+Head David Hill

-Head Robin Abrams Director of Graduate Programs Kristen Schaffer
+Director of Graduate Programs Dana K. Gulling

+Graduate Advisor Kristen Schaffer

-COD Graduate Student Services Coordinator
+COD Graduate Student Services TBD

+Coordinator for now, please contact Tameka Whitaker, Assistant Dean of Student

+and Academic Services

 COD Scheduling Officer Pamela Christie-Tabron

-Today the School of Architecture faculty consists of 15 full-time positions, including the Dean and Head.
-The School also employs numerous part-time faculty who typically are engaged to teach one course or studio per semester.
+Today the School of Architecture faculty consists of 15 full-time positions, including the Head.
+The School also employs numerous part-time faculty as Professors of Practice, who typically are engaged to teach one course or studio per semester.
 The faculty is distinguished with numerous teaching, research, and professional design awards.
 They have authored influential books, contributed articles to professional journals, have served on editorial boards, on boards of national professional organizations, and have chaired national architecture or architectural education committees.